 The Consolidated Entity's exposure to the risk of changes in market interest rates relates primarily to the Consolidated Entity's debt obligations that are often subject to floating interest rates.
 The Consolidated Entity maintains a practice of hedging between 50% to 100% of its exposure to changes in interest rates for drawn debt where term is certain.
-The Consolidated Entity has entered into various interest rate swap agreements (in which the Consolidated Entity agrees to exchange, at specified intervals, the difference between fixed and variable interest rate borrowings to fixed rates.
+The Consolidated Entity has entered into various interest rate swap agreements (in which the Consolidated Entity agrees to exchange, at specified intervals, the difference between fixed and variable interest amounts calculated by reference to an agreed-upon notional principal amount) used primarily to convert certain variable interest rate borrowings to fixed rates.
 The swaps are entered into with the objective of hedging the risk of interest rate fluctuations in respect of underlying borrowings.